Telecominfraproject/wlan-cloud-rrm/ALGORITHMS.md

 Parameters:
 * `mode`: "measure_ap_ap"
-* `args`:
 * `coverageThreshold`: Coverage threshold between APs in dBm
     * values:  int < 30 (default: -70)
 * `nthSmallestRssi`: the nth smallest RSSI that is used for tx power calculation
     * values: int >= 0 (default: 0)